STQ-AmadeusUser/DCMT-X3/README.md

 # DCMT on Horizon X3 pi

-This is an official X3 pi deployment of DCMT based on Python, whose architectures include three version:
+This is an official X3 pi deployment of DCMT[1] based on Python, whose architectures include three version:
 * DCMT_al: a UAV tracker, whose backbone is AlexNet
 * DCMT_lt: a speed-oriented tracker, whose backbone is the same as LightTrack mobile version
 * DCMT_res: an accuracy-oriented tracker, whose backbone is ResNet50